How to Update Ubuntu Linux Kernel to the Latest Version?

 To launch Ukuu graphical tool, run:

-In this way, the Ukuu tool will start up and shows a list of the Linux kernel versions that are currently available.
+In this way, the Ukuu tool will start up and show a list of the Linux kernel versions that are currently available.

 Step 3.
 Install the Kernel